bids-standard/pybids/paper/paper.md

 In addition to this core functionality, PyBIDS also contains an ever-growing set of modules that support additional capabilities meant to keep up with the evolution and expansion of the BIDS specification itself.
-At present, PyBIDS includes tools for (1) reading and manipulating data contained in various BIDS-defined files (e.g., physiological recordings, event files, or participant-level variables); (2) constructing design matrices and contrasts
+Currently, PyBIDS includes tools for (1) reading and manipulating data contained in various BIDS-defined files (e.g., physiological recordings, event files, or participant-level variables); (2) constructing design matrices and contrasts